gowachin/Template/README.md

 ## To do :

+- do a brand new Sweave to merge the Master_report.tex file and some good chunks
 - create different styles for sweave
-- clean the latex template
-- add twocolumn example
-- add .bst files to set natbib fine
-- expose a correct sweave for saving .RData (see Markov file
+- expose a correct sweave for saving .RData (see Markov file)
-- change color of links
-- put some boolean to quick set packages and all
-- add bluebox env.
-- maybe input files for different title styles.
-- add Stangle to tryhard script

 Feel free to fork this, and use it.
 Any recommendation is welcome :)